 What to Do if You Start to Gain Weight Back After Gastric Sleeve

-Dr. Fernando Garcia has drawn in countless patients to his practice in Tijuana thanks to his dedication to patient education and patient satisfaction.
+Our experts in bariatric surgery have drawn in countless patients to our practice in Tijuana thanks to our dedication to patient education and patient satisfaction.
 Much of this is also due to the growing popularity of gastric sleeve surgery (sleeve gastrectomy), a low-maintenance option for surgical weight loss.

 Many patients wonder about regaining weight after the surgery has been performed.
 It's an important issue that's worth addressing, so let's tackle it right now.

 Regaining some weight in the years following your surgery is common simply given how your body adjusts to changes to the digestive tract.
 That said, regaining half or more of the weight that you lost from surgery is a sign of the surgery being unsuccessful or of various kinds of help/intervention being necessary.